 Download and Fill out the ArriveCAN App in Advance

-The most important thing you can do to make for a smooth border crossing when driving across the US/Canada border is to fill out the ArriveCAN app in advance (if you’re driving into Canada).
+The most important thing you can do to make for a smooth border crossing when driving across Canadian border is to fill out the ArriveCAN app in advance (if you’re driving into Canada).
 Your whole family can be inputted into one login – there’s no need to create a different account for each person.
 This is important to do because the border agent can deny you crossing if you don’t fill it out in advance.

 The app is where you’ll include information about the dates and duration of your stay, personal document numbers, vaccination status, and more.
 After you fill it out, you’ll receive a QR code that you can either print out or just show on your phone to the border agent when you hand over your identification documents.